Back Of The Ankle & Achilles Pain

 Achilles tendon rupture

-A total rupture of the Achilles tendon is a complete tear and typically affects men over the age of 40 involved in a sport.
-Symptoms consist of:
+A total rupture of the Achilles tendon is a complete tear.
+It most commonly affects men over the age of 40 who are active in sport.

-• Sudden sharp pain in the Achilles tendon, is often described as if being struck by an object or implement.
+• Sudden, sharp pain in the Achilles tendon, often described as being struck by an object

-• A loud snapping noise or bang may be heard at the time.
+• A loud snapping or popping sound at the time of injury

-• If a complete rupture of the Achilles tendon is suspected then seek emergency medical attention immediately.
+If a complete Achilles tendon rupture is suspected, seek urgent medical attention.

 Partial Achilles rupture

-A partial Achilles tendon rupture can occur in athletes from all sports, particularly in running, jumping, throwing, and racket sports.
-The tendon will not completely tear and it may not be noticed until the activity is stopped.
+A partial Achilles tendon rupture is an incomplete tear.
+It can occur in athletes across a range of sports, particularly running, jumping, and racket sports.

-• Symptoms may include sharp pain in the Achilles tendon at the time of injury, but not always.
+• Sharp pain in the Achilles tendon at the time of injury, although not always

 When should I see a doctor about my Achilles tendon pain?